prrvchr/OAuth2OOo/OAuth2OOo/registration/PrivacyPolicy_en.md

 This policy explains what we do with your personal information.

 For simplicity, in the rest of this document, will be named:
-- `User`: the user of the OAuth2OOo software.
 - `OAuth2OOo`: the OAuth2OOo software in its entirety.
+- `User`: the user of the `OAuth2OOo` software.
-- `Extension`: all extensions installed under Libre/OpenOffice and using OAuth2OOo software services.
+- `Extension`: all extensions installed under LibreOffice and/or OpenOffice and using `OAuth2OOo` software services.
 - `Supplier`: the internet service provider delivering the OAuth2 tokens to `OAuth2OOo` and/or internet services to `Extension`.

 This policy, in addition to `OAuth2OOo`, also applies to all `Extension` that use `OAuth2OOo` software services.

-Although **OAuth2OOo does not share or transfer any data to any other application**, if you are using `OAuth2OOo` with a Google account, then `OAuth2OOo` adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
+Although **OAuth2OOo does not share or transfer any data to any other application**, if you are using `OAuth2OOo` with a Google account, then `OAuth2OOo` adhere to [Google API Services User Data Policy][4], including the Limited Use requirements.

 ## Contact: